harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_raspberry.md

     done
 #764770
 ```
 As our sample is apparently contaminated with Sporobolomyces roseus, as revealed by kraken2, another assembly was performed after removing Sporobolomyces roseus aligned reads.
-This assembly will be compared to the assembly resulting from removing Sporobolomyces roseus at the contig stage.
+This assembly was compared to the assembly resulting from removing Sporobolomyces roseus at the contig stage.
 ```bash
 #Bowtie
 #red and black raspberry + sporobolomyces